Jelena Ćetković

-Jelena Ćetković (21 August 1916 – 14 May 1943) was a revolutionary, fighter for women’s rights, participant in the National Liberation Front, and National Hero of Yugoslavia.
+Jelena Ćetković (Јелена Ћетковић; 21 August 1916 – 14 May 1943) was a Yugoslavian communist revolutionary and activist for women’s rights.
+During the World War II, she joined Yugoslav Partisans and participated in the People's Liberation War and was executed by the Nazis in 1943.
+After the war, she was proclaimed People's Hero of Yugoslavia.
+As other People's Heroes, she was held in high esteem during the communist rule in Yugoslavia, and many streets and schools were named after her.

 Biography

 Ćetković was born on 21 August 1916 in Cetinje in the kingdom of Montenegro as the youngest child of Blagota and Gordana Ćetković.
 She had two elder brothers, Nikola and Đorđije.
 Shortly after her birth, the family moved to Podgorica and her father died from wounds sustained in the World War I.

 After graduation, Ćetković enrolled in a women's crafts school where she learned tailoring crafts.
 As a young worker, she joined the worker movement.
-In 1933, she became a member of the Yugoslavian communal youth alliance and two years later, a member of the Communist Party of Yugoslavia (KPJ).
-She registered as a volunteer in the fight against fascism in Spain, but the police intercepted the volunteers and prevented their departure. Ćetković and her brother Đorđije were filed as communists by the police and because of this, they were often under surveillance, arrested and mistreated.
+In 1933, she became a member of the League of Socialist Youth of Yugoslavia, and two years later, a member of the Communist Party of Yugoslavia (KPJ).
+She registered as a republican volunteer in the Spanish Civil War, but the police intercepted the volunteers and prevented their departure. Ćetković and her brother Đorđije were filed as communists by the police and because of this, they were often under surveillance, arrested and mistreated.
 They moved to Belgrade in 1938 where Ćetković continued her political activities.
-She was an instructor of the areal KPJ committee for Serbia and was responsible for working with women.
+She was an instructor of the regional KPJ committee for Serbia and was responsible for working with women.

 At the beginning of World War II, Ćetković was in a partisan unit in Bosnia, then in the Republic of Užice, where she worked with women.
 At the end of 1941, she returned to Belgrade where she worked as the secretary of the local KPJ committee and organized numerous activities, sabotages and diversions.
-She was arrested in March 1942 while preparing to assassinate Đorđe Kosmajac.
-The assassination was successful while she was interrogated and tortured.
-She was transferred to Banjica concentration camp and was shot at Jajinci in May 1943.

-Poem
+In 1942, Ćetković and her comrades planned to assassinate collaborationist police agent Đorđe Kosmajac.
+Assassination was planned for 6 March 1942, but on 3 March, Ćetković was arrested during a meeting the house on 43 Svetogorska street.
+During police interrogation, she was brutally tortured.
+The assassination was successfully carried out while she was interrogated.
+Few days later, the police found out that she was the main organizer of the assassination, which led to even more torture.
+During the beatings, her spine was damaged and she became paraplegic, but she still remained silent and police was unable to extort any information from her.
+On 11 April, she was transferred to the Banjica concentration camp where she spent a year. Ćetković was shot at the Jajinci shooting ground on 14 May 1943 together with 19 others.

 During her imprisonment at the camp, Ćetković wrote a poem entitled Behind Bars which was saved and published in The Voice of the Unique National Liberation Front of Serbia in January 1944.